 Even if you do meet the requirements for the Mastercard® Black Card, it’s likely not your best option.
 It has a huge annual fee, and the rewards don’t quite live up to what you can get with other cards.
-You get a simple 1 point per dollar on all purchases, which is less than the average rate for rewards credit cards.
+You get 1 point per $1 on all purchases, which is less than the average rate for rewards credit cards.
 It also offers a $100 annual airline credit and airport-lounge access, with the latter being the only benefit you’ll receive that you can’t get from a card with no annual fee.

 While the card offers an introductory balance transfer APR of 0% for 15 months, it has a balance transfer fee of 3% (min $5).
 The card’s regular APR is 17.99% (V).
 So, it may be a cool looking card with its stainless-steel design, but there are better cards that will give you more value for your money.